-If you do not have a family physician or nurse practitioner (or do not feel comfortable discussing this with your family physician or nurse practitioner), you may self-refer to the Gender Affirming Clinic that is held twice a month at the Four Neighbourhoods Health Center.
-You can call 902-569-7772 or email email@example.com.
+If you do not have a family physician or nurse practitioner (or do not feel comfortable discussing this with your family physician or nurse practitioner), you may self-refer to the Gender Affirming Clinic that is held twice a month at the Sherwood Medical Centre, 2nd floor, 15 Brackley Point Rd., Charlottetown.
+You can call 902-569-7772 or email GAC@ihis.org.

 How can I get hormone therapy?

-If you have a family physician or nurse practitioner and they are informed about trans health, ask them for a hormone prescription.
+If you have a family physician or nurse practitioner and they are informed about gender-affirming care, discuss hormone therapy with them.
 They may be qualified to assess hormone readiness and prescribe and monitor hormone therapy.

-If your family physician or nurse practitioner feels this is beyond their scope of practice, you can still access a hormone prescription through obtaining an assessment in accordance with the WPATH Standards of Care (World Professional Association for Transgender Health).
-To access these assessments you may contact the patient navigator by calling 1-844-882-3141 (toll-free) or emailing firstname.lastname@example.org.
+If you do not have access to a physician or nurse practitioner, you may access a hormone prescription by obtaining an assessment in accordance with the WPATH Standards of Care (World Professional Association for Transgender Health).
+To access these assessments, contact the patient navigator by calling 1-844-882-3141 (toll-free) or emailing email@example.com.
 Assessments are also available through the Health PEI Community Mental Health Program or through private practitioners.